TradeIdeasPhilip/riemann-surfaces/README.md

 # Riemann Surfaces

-I'm trying to recreate something I did in school. https://www.trade-ideas.com/home/phil/loops/
+I'm recreating something I did in school. https://www.trade-ideas.com/home/phil/loops/
 That code doesn't want to run any more, so I'm redoing it in JavaScript (TypeScript).